I keep getting this question, so I just thought I'd post an official update on our doings lately.

 From top to bottom: 1.
 Italian Christmas desserts from DeLaurenti deli in Pike's Place Market (I could write a whole blog about that place!): panetonne (a sourdough bread with raisins and fruit) and torrone (almond nougat with fruit).
 2. Jamie Oliver's gingerbread recipe 3.
 Satsuma mandarins 4.
 The holiday edition of Martha Stewart Living 5.
 Our front door Christmas wreath (thanks Mama Roddy!)

 Hi!
 I'm a writer with a middle grade fantasy novel called Jules and the Djinni Master.
 I also freelance write (mainly lifestyle articles) and blog with other awesome middle grade authors at Project Mayhem.
-When I'm not writing, I chase my two- and four-year-olds around, teach college-prep composition to high school seniors, and get super distracted with old-school domestic projects like testing recipes, gardening, and sewing.
+When I'm not writing, I chase my two kids around, tutor high schoolers in writing and composition, and get super distracted with old-school domestic projects like testing recipes, gardening, and sewing.
 You know, because I obviously need more stuff to do.